nss-evening-cohort-20/Mooch-Lightning/README.md

 do an npm install

-open the mooch-clinet folder in vs code.
+open the mooch-client folder in vs code.
 NOT THE MOOCH-Lightning parent directory

 create a new file, .env.local and paste in the firebase Keys from slack